team-cryptomolot/about-cryptomolot/README.md

  - [Ambassadors School](https://ambassadors.school/partners_en) - 2000+ active crypto enthusiasts community.
 The team is 30 contributors DAO that work around WEB3.
 We are not focused only on ambassador programs, but we love contributing to WEB3 in all ways we can.

- - [Cryptomolot telegram community](https://t.me/molotcrypto) - our community in telegram that grows everyday.
+ - [Cryptomolot telegram community](https://t.me/molotcrypto) - telegram public of our team

  - [Cryptomolot Discord server](https://discord.gg/UMFvDaAnjY) - where we constantly share our thoughts, opinions and keep in touch with our community.